Open

 How to apply

-- Participants must create an account and enroll their business or organization to access the application form.
+- Participants must create an account and enroll your business/organization to access the application form.

-- Applicants must review the program guide in its entirety before completing the application.
+- Be sure to review the program guide in its entirety before completing the application.

-- Relevant documents related to the KSE, such as an agenda and/or a summary, must be attached.
+- Please attach relevant documents to the application related to the KSE, such as an agenda and/or a summary outlining the event’s value to OFCAF as a Knowledge Sharing Event.

-- Applications requesting cost-share funding must enter a cost-share amount of $1 and be submitted at least 10 business days before the event date.
+- Applications that require cost-share funding need to be submitted at least 10 business days before the event date.

 Processing and Agreement

-- Applications are reviewed based on alignment with the program objectives and suitability within the OFCAF program year.
+- Applications will be reviewed based on their alignment with the program objectives and the event’s suitability within the OFCAF program year.

-- A service agreement must be signed between OSCIA and the contracted organization.
+- Once an application for cost-share funding is approved for OFCAF KSE delivery, a service agreement must be signed between OSCIA and the contracted organization.

 Contacts